Arvind-55555/Arvind-55555/README.md

 ## About Me

-Machine Learning Engineer and Full-Stack Developer with a focus on building AI-powered solutions for environmental sustainability and social impact.
+Machine Learning Engineer with a focus on building AI-powered solutions for environmental sustainability and social impact.
 Currently working on ecosystem restoration and climate technology projects.

 **Core Competencies:**
 - Environmental AI and climate technology solutions